Get Started

 Source: Etsy Hunt

-7. Publish products on Etsy
+8. Publish products on Etsy and make adjustments

-Each product pushed from the Printful product generator will appear as a draft listing on your Etsy account.
-On Etsy, go to Shop Manager > Listings and select the new product to make the edits.
+Go to the Etsy Shop Manager > Listings and select the new product to make the edits.

 etsy print on demand partner configuration